Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 ### 2.5 Install Rtools

 In Dec.
-2021, CRAN has switched to a new toolchain to build R and R packages.
+2021, CRAN switched to a new toolchain to build R and R packages.

 **From a personal administrator account**:

 - Go to https://cran.r-project.org/bin/windows/Rtools/rtools43/rtools.html

-- Download Rtools43 for Windows 64-bit: `https://cran.r-project.org/bin/windows/Rtools/rtools43/files/rtools43-5550-5548.exe`
+- Download Rtools43 for Windows 64-bit: `https://cran.r-project.org/bin/windows/Rtools/rtools43/files/rtools43-5948-5818.exe`

 - Run the installer and keep all the defaults.
 This will install Rtools43 in `C:\rtools43`.